IBM-Cloud/isv-operator-product-deploy-sample/README.md

 If it produces any error or warning please ensure that you resolve all of them.

-After validating your operator bundle as above you can proceed to the next section that talks about pushing  your images to IBM cloud registry.
+After validating your operator bundle as per given guidelines, rebuild the bundle image.

-## 4. Push images to IBM cloud registry
+## 4. Push the Updated Operator Bundle and Operator image to Public Registry

-For getting your operator onboarded to IBM Cloud, it is very important to push all your images to the IBM cloud registry.

-**a) Push Application images :**

-If your operator uses multiple application images, all of them should be pushed to the Cloud registry.
-Make sure you push your images with the correct namespace in your registry.

-Refer [Quickstart](https://cloud.ibm.com/registry/start) for step-by-step guide to login to your IBM cloud registry and push the application images to your private registry.

-**b) Push Operator images :**
+**a) Push Operator image :**

-Your Operator image should be available in a public registry .
+Push your Operator Image to IBM Cloud Registry and ensure its Public.

-**c) Push Operator Bundle images :**
+**b) Push Operator Bundle images :**

-Your  Operator Bundle image should be available in a public registry.
-Please ensure that all these images are public.
+Push your Operator BUndle Image to IBM Cloud Registry and ensure its Public.

 ## 5. Upgrade to a new version ##